GabrielleJohnston/READMEProject/README.md

 # Digital Signal Processing Applications in Hearing Aids
 ## Elimination of the hearing aid’s transducer effectson the emitted signal
-This is a 3rd year bioengineering project at Imperial College London that is researching into the pyscoacoustic affects of distortion induced by transducers.
+This is a 3rd year bioengineering project at Imperial College London that is researching into the psychoacoustic effects of distortion induced by transducers.
 We explore how a transducer can affect the amplitude, phase, group delay and induce new frequencies into an input signal.
-We determine the psycoacoustical perception of these affects and quantify them using novel Acoustic Quality Metrics.
-Finaly, we aim to remove all the affects of a transducer by creating an inverse filter.
+We determine the psychoacoustic perception of these effects and quantify them using novel Acoustic Quality Metrics.
+Finaly, we aim to remove all the effects of a transducer by creating an inverse filter.

 # Goals
 General:
 - [x] Matlab guide converted to Matlab App designer
-- [x] Psycoacoustical testing of inverse filter
+- [x] Psychoacoustical testing of inverse filter

 Inverse filter using:
-- [x] Warped Finite Impulse response
+- [x] Warped FIR filtering
-- [x] Warped Infinite Impulse response
+- [x] Warped IIR filtering
-- [ ] Finite Impulse response
+- [ ] FIR filtering
-- [ ] Infinite Impulse response
+- [ ] IIR filtering

 Acoustic quality metric measuring:
 - [x] Amplitude